Soulaima Gourani

-Soulaima Gourani (born 1975) is a Danish Moroccan CEO, corporate advisor and writer who lives in Palo Alto, California.
+Soulaima Gourani (born 1975) is a Danish Moroccan CEO, corporate advisor and author who lives in Palo Alto, California.

 Early life and education

 Soulaima was born in Safi, Morocco, in 1975 but moved to Denmark shortly after with her parents.
 Gourani grew up in different small towns in Jutland, where she struggled to fit in as she was the only one with an exotic name and a darker skin color.
 She was told by her teachers that she shouldn't expect to achieve much in life because of her gender, skin colour, and name.
 She decided to move out at the age of 13.

 She has continued educating herself by completing several courses at international universities, including: The Global Leadership and Public Policy in the 21st Century at Harvard University (2014), Innovations and Lessons from Emerging Markets, A South Asia Perspective at the Indian School of Business (ISB).
-Later she chose to take an MBA at Copenhagen Business School.
+Later she took an MBA at Copenhagen Business School.